isorrentino/bipedal-locomotion-framework/utilities/motor-current-tracking/README.md

 [`./config/robots/`](./config/robots).
 The name of the folder should match the name of the robot.

 ## Predefined Trajectories
-Two trajectory types are currently supported: ramps and sinusoids.
+Two trajectory types are currently supported: sinusoids and ramps.

 ### Sinusoids